 This is a naturally occurring phenolic compound/analog of resveratrol that has comparatively better oral bioavailability, has been shown to possess cytotoxic, cytokine-inhibiting, and antioxidant properties (16).
 This compound has also been shown to slow the process of aging by reducing telomerase activity (17).

 Resveratrol has also been shown to increase the protein and mRNA expression of Nrf2.
 There is evidence that Nrf2-mediated attenuation of oxidative stress and cytokine induction could be partially responsible for resveratrol’s potential effect on cell-life regulation (18).
 This compound has profound effects on regulating estrogen metabolism and inducing cancer cell apoptosis (19)

 In rat and animal studies, resveratrol/pterostilbene have been shown to upregulate a significant number of genes involved in mitochondrial function as well as to modulate cholinergic neurotransmission and improve cognition (20)

 This supplement is a combination of bioactive ECGC (Green Tea), Curcumin, Sulforaphane and Pterostilbene.
 These unique compounds synergize to boost up the anti-oxidant pathways.

 As a clinician, I believe this supplement is the best way to boost antioxidant defenses by increasing the activity of the Nrf2 pathway and positively affecting the development of antioxidant genes.

-I use this supplement with all of my chronic disease patients and those that have chronic inflammation.
 It is also something I personally take to prevent inflammation and improve my overall performance.